Ecuador Reportedly Working To Remove Wikileaks Founder Julian Assange From London Embassy

 “No solution will be achieved without international cooperation and the cooperation of the United Kingdom, which has also shown interest in seeking a way out.”

-While Julian Assange remains in self-imposed exile, hiding out behind the walls of Ecuador’s embassy in London rather than face the music with the United Kingdom and United States, his legal team claims that the WikiLeaks founder is being “unlawfully detained.”
+While Julian Assange remains in self-imposed exile, hiding out behind the walls of Ecuador’s embassy in London rather than facing the music with the United Kingdom and United States, his legal team claims that the WikiLeaks founder is being “unlawfully detained.”
 What’s more, Assange’s lawyers called on authorities in the United Kingdom not to be intimidated by the Trump administration.

 “The UN ruling, issued almost two years ago, is crystal clear in its language, Mr Assange is unlawfully and arbitrarily detained by the UK authorities and must be released.
-The UK should not permit itself to be intimidated by the Trump administration’s public threats to “take down” Mr Assange.”
+The UK should not permit itself to be intimidated by the Trump administration’s public threats to ‘take down’ Mr Assange.”

 Ecuador trying to kick Julian Assange out of embassy after five years https://t.co/FTbIbFaECh pic.twitter.com/d1DiuV9xgQ